Vienna, Götterdämmerung, Nussdorf

 The Stephansdom.

 They are in Vienna to see Wagner's Ring Cycle.
 It is a rare treat to see the operas in Vienna.
-Part of the uniqueness is the performance of the Viennese Philharmonic, which is one of the best orchestras in the world, if not the best.
-The Opera House is steeped in history; beginning with Emperor Franz Josef who thought it looked like a train station, which then caused the architect to top himself in shame.
+Part of the uniqueness is the performance of the Viennese Philharmonic, one of the best orchestras in the world, if not the best.
+The Opera House is steeped in history, beginning with Emperor Franz Joseph, who thought it looked like a train station, causing the architect to take his own life in shame.
 We left Mary and David to their tour and arranged to have lunch with them tomorrow.

 The interior of the Stephansdom.